openshift-pipelines/pipeline-service/README.md

 ### Phase 2

-In the second phase, the controllers used by Pipelines-service are made kcp-aware.
+In the second phase, the controllers used by Pipeline Service are made kcp-aware.
 This eliminates the need to sync the pipeline resources onto workload clusters and to have operators directly bound to any kubernetes cluster.
 This brings additional benefits:

 - not being tied up to a version of pipeline CRDs installed on a Kubernetes cluster